plexus/chestnut/README.md

 ## Other Templates

 We hope Chestnut is great for you, but there are also many other templates that tackle similar tasks..
-Each has a slightly differentperspective, so it is worth taking a look at a few.
+Each has a slightly different perspective, so it is worth taking a look at a few.
 Here is a [comparison chart](https://goo.gl/ZZH8fm) of many interesting Clojure/ClojureScript templates.